Congress wins 3 Rajya Sabha seats in Rajasthan: Gehlot | Politics

 The ruling Congress on Friday won three of the four Rajya Sabha seats in Rajasthan, overcoming the challenge posed by BJP-backed independent candidate Subhash Chandra, according to the party.

-Congress candidates Randeep Surjewala, Mukul Wasnik and Pramod Tiwari were elected to the Rajya Sabha, according to a tweet by Rajasthan Chief Minister Ashok Gehlot.
+Congress candidates Randeep Surjewala, Mukul Wasnik and Pramod Tiwari were elected to the Rajya Sabha, Rajasthan Chief Minister Ashok Gehlot announced.

-BJP candidate and former minister Ghanshyam Tiwari said he had also won, polling 43 votes.
+Gehlot pointed out he had earlier said that Congress candidates would win.

+The chief minister also thanked BJP MLA Shobharani Kushwah for cross-voting in favour of Congress candidate Pramod Tiwari.
+The BJP has suspended Kushwah from the party's primary membership.

 All 200 Rajasthan MLAs had cast their votes for the Rajya Sabha elections by Friday afternoon.